nicholasconoplia/ginrummyaz/DEPLOYMENT.md

 #### Step 2: Create New Project
 1. Click "New Project"
 2. Select "Deploy from GitHub repo"
-3. Choose your `ginrummy` repository
+3. Choose your `ginrummyaz` repository

 #### Step 3: Configure
 1. Railway will auto-detect Node.js